danidiaz/dep-t/README.md

 Not very complicated, except... what is that weird `DepT Env IO` doing there in the signature?

 Well, that's the whole reason this library exists.
-Trying to use a `ReaderT (Env something) IO` to parameterize `Env` won't fly; you'll get weird "infinite type" kind of errors because the `Env` needs to be parameterized with the monad that provides the `Env` environment.
+For dependency injection to work for all functions, `Env` needs to be parameterized with the monad that provides that same `Env` environment.
+And trying to use a `ReaderT (Env something) IO` to parameterize `Env` won't fly; you'll get weird "infinite type" kind of errors.
 So I created the `DepT` newtype over `ReaderT` to mollify the compiler.

 ## So how do we invoke the controller now?